ADVERTISING AT CURTAINUP

 Quotes By Brian Friel and About Him

-Brian Friel was born January 9, 1929 in Omagh, County Tyrone in Northern Ireland and has been one of Ireland's most celebrated playwrights for five decades.
+Brian Friel was born January 9, 1929 in Omagh, County Tyrone in Northern Ireland and dies October 2, 2015.
+He has been one of Ireland's most celebrated playwrights for five decades.
 His father was a primary school teacher who became a member of the local city council in Derry.
 His mother, Mary McLoone, was postmistress of Glenties, County Donegal.
 Friel attended St Columb's College in Derry, received his B. A. from St. Patrick's College, Maynooth in 1948 and became a teacher at St. Joseph's Training College.

 In 1954 Friel married Anne Morrison in 1954.
 They have four daughters and one son.
 In addition to his prolific writing he served from 1987 to 1989 in the Seanad Éireann.